Renters' Insurance Overview

 Some insurance companies charge a higher premium according to the age of the home.

 After the base rate is determined, other rating factors are applied to determine individual surcharges and credits.
 Also, assessments currently due are added to the base rate to determine the final rate.
+These assessment and surcharges could be levied by entities other than the insurer.
+In Florida for instance, there may be assessments charged to the residential policyholders by the Florida Insurance Guaranty Association.

 They consider the condition and location of the residence and who occupies it.